madhura74/javaWebApp/README.md

 You can also store your secretes specific to an environment.
 [Know more about github secrtes](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions)

-To check the Pipeline executios, navigate to the main page of the repository.
+To check the Pipeline executions, navigate to the main page of the repository.
 Select Actions, under All workflows select _Java WebApp CICD_.
 Once you select the latest run, you can check the status of all the jobs and tasks it has executed.